How to Do an At-Home Steam Facial

 STEP 8: Moisturize

-All skin-care routines call for moisturizing.
-For normal-to-dry skin, try the Mario Badescu Hyaluronic Dew Cream, or if you have an oily complexion, try a pore-minimizing moisturizer, like the La Roche-Posay Effaclar Mat, that will help lock in hydration and keep excess shine at bay.
+All skincare routines call for moisturizing.
+For normal to dry skin, reach for something nourishing yet lightweight, like the Youth to the People Adaptogen Deep Moisture Cream.
+If you have an oily complexion, try the La Roche-Posay Toleriane Double Repair Matte Face Moisturizer For Oily Skin, which will help lock in hydration while keeping excess shine at bay.

 Editor’s tip: At-home steam facials should be a treat, not a daily occurrence.
 Talk to your dermatologist or skin-care provider about the right frequency for your skin.